abhijeet-Bh/hatio-assignment/README.md

 ### Endpoints

 Here’s a list of all **API endpoints** for the **Todo App Backend**.
-These endpoints cover the main functionalities for managing employees, leave requests, payroll, performance reviews, and attendance tracking.
+These endpoints cover the main functionalities for managing projects, todos, exporting project-summary as gist or downloading it.

 ### **1. Public Endpoints**

-These endpoints handle public-related operations such as `health-check` and `login`.
+These endpoints handle `public-related` operations such as `health-check` and `login`.

 | HTTP Method | Endpoint          | Description                         | Access Role |
 | ----------- | ----------------- | ----------------------------------- | ----------- |